amatthew21/masked-emoji-website/client/README.md

-# Standard Integration with PayPal : HTML/JS
+# Advanced Integration with PayPal : HTML/JS

 ## Getting Started

-This guide will walk you through setting up and running the HTML/JS Standard Integration locally.
+This guide will walk you through setting up and running the HTML/JS Advanced Integration locally.

 ### Before You Code